IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 #### Templating

- When two editors are defined then the default separator (`to` preposition), can be templated using the [`igxDateSeparator`]({environment:angularApiUrl}/classes/igxdateseparator.html) directive.
-The following example changes date separator to `-`:
+ When two editors are defined then the default separator (`to`), can be templated using the [`igxDateSeparator`]({environment:angularApiUrl}/classes/igxdateseparator.html) directive.
+The following example changes the date separator to `-`:

 ```html
 <igx-date-range>